 to jump up and play with only a moment’s notice.
 Labradoodles are not

 generally ideal guard dogs; although they will alert bark, they’re more likely

-to invite an intruder in for a game of fetch and some kissing time.
+to invite an intruder in for a game of fetch.